Published on Tuesday, January 3, 2023

 Accurate forecasting data takes into account aspects like seasonality, historical sales figures, and sales trends.
 Combining the right data with the right revenue forecasting methods in Microsoft Excel can help you understand what you can expect for a given time period like the next month or the next sales quarter.

-When you use Excel for revenue forecasting, the spreadsheet software creates a worksheet with a table of past data, predicted sales trends, and a chart showing the data.
+When you forecast revenue growth in excel, the spreadsheet software creates a worksheet with a table of past data, predicted sales trends, and a chart showing the data.

 - Useful for short-term forecasting trends and sales revenue